janikenttala/sandbox/hue2cloud4rpi/README.md

 First clone this repository to yourself.
 Copy ```code/config.py.example``` to ```code/config.py``` and add your configuration.
-See "Instructions" section to figure out correct values.
+See "Instructions" section to figure out the correct values.

 ## Build & Run